LoganRickert/PHP-Game-Ranking/README.md

 If the admin group id is not 2, please update the src/Constants file.

+The SQL database user only needs SELECT, UPDATE and INSERT.
+The JOIN, SUM and COUNT commands are also used.

 ```
 // The admin group
 define("ADMIN_GROUP", 2);